 They say that “two heads are better than one.”
 I am going to go one step further and say “the more, the merrier.”
 In other words, use the collective wealth of your employees to help you plan for the future.
 Collaborative learning solutions enable employee discussions about the past and present.
 True, you could use a poll.
 Yet, polls are often designed with multiple-choice options.
 Discussions allow for richer, deeper feedback, including important nuances which can make all the difference.
 You can also use collaboration to discuss future directions and plans.

 Why not just have a meeting?
 Several reasons.
 First, it’s a scheduling thing.
 Second, enabling everyone to have their say as often as they want makes for a very long (and boring) meeting, right?
 Online collaboration is a productive solution.
 The discussion can be open for days.
 People pop in and out as they like, commenting as often as they wish.
 Nobody is stuck in one place, listening to things that might be irrelevant for them.

 10. Pay it forward to perpetuate knowledge management

 At some point, employees leave.
-Whether they retire or move on to another organization, your enterprise loses their expertise.
+Whether they retire or move on to another organization, your enterprise loses their subject matter-expertise.
 Improve this area of knowledge management via your LMS.
 As part of your offboarding (leaving) procedure, schedule time for your expert employees to learn how and author an LMS micro-course (2-3 mini lessons).
 As both a training and learning environment, an LMS is very intuitive and user-friendly.
 The basics can be learned quickly, and as we mentioned before, authoring can be done in minutes by subject matter experts in your organization.